ryan-a-baker/spot-instance-webhook/readme.md

 `namespace=spot-instance-webhook ./webhook-create-signed-cert.sh`

-Now, get the CA bundle from your current context, so the cert that was signed by the K8S api can be trusted
+Now, get the CA bundle from your current context, so the cert that was signed by the K8S api can be trusted.
+This varies depending on the K8S provider you are using:

-`kubectl config view --raw --minify --flatten -o jsonpath='{.clusters[].cluster.certificate-authority-data}'`
+Minikube: `kubectl config view --raw --minify --flatten -o jsonpath='{.clusters[].cluster.certificate-authority-data}'`
+EKS: `aws eks describe-cluster --name <cluster-name> --query cluster.certificateAuthority.data --region <region>`

 This, you'll want to place in your helm values file for the `CABundle:` value (minus the %)